-Many students (and parents!) find drafting an initial college list to be a daunting task.
-After all, there are over 4,000 colleges across the country.
-While different college rankings can certainly offer a place to start when researching schools, the subjective rankings are often met with skepticism.
+Many students (and the adults in their lives!) find drafting an initial college list to be a daunting task.
+After all, there are 4,000+ colleges across the country.

-At Green Ivy, we believe it is more useful to think of rankings as a snapshot of what schools have to offer, simply a place to start before doing deeper research on individual campuses.
-Rankings aren’t going to illuminate that gem of a liberal arts school in the Pacific Northwest or a unique Southern school with a community feel, and have often been criticized for their misleading data points.
+While different college rankings could certainly offer a place to start when researching schools, we believe it is more useful to think of rankings as a snapshot of what schools have to offer, simply a place to start before doing deeper research on individual campuses.

 Over the past fifteen years, we’ve traveled to over a hundred schools around the country, and our extensive research and on-the-ground visits provide us with unique perspectives to help students make informed choices and discover fantastic, lesser known schools.
 Two of our recent students who grew up abroad (we work with many American expatriates living outside the U.S.) are thrilled to be on college campuses that they had never heard of before receiving our initial recommendations.